 This old fashioned classic Norwegian recipe is more like a quick bread, but it belongs on a cookie tray.

 This two ingredient homemade candy is simply spectacular.
-If you are afraid of eating toffee because it’s so hard, try this recipe!
+If you are afraid of eating toffee because it’s so hard (like me), try this recipe!

 Homemade caramel is so much better than any commercial candy.
 Try this one and see.